In past years, rising rates have caused some savers to avoid CDs. Back then, people didn’t want to be stuck in them while rates skyrocketed.

 14. Ladder your CDs

-One nontraditional CD is the structured CD, which is linked to some other type of investment, such as the stock market, currency market or commodities.
+One non-traditional CD available is a structured CD, which is linked to some other type of investment, such as the stock market, currencies or commodities.
 Though they likely won’t lose money as long as they are held to maturity, returns are typically capped at a percentage of the total return of the underlying index or basket of securities.

 16. Look at bump-up CDs